RanitaGhosh04/frontEnd/README.md

 ## Usage
 - Open your browser and navigate to `http://localhost:3000`.
-- Explore the cryptocurrency prices and trends.
+- Browse through real-time cryptocurrency data and market trends.

 </br>

 # Find Property on Rent App

 ## Overview
-This is a small web application to find rental properties.
-The app is built using React and Redux, allowing users to search and filter properties based on specific criteria.
+The Rental Property Finder App is a web application designed to help users discover rental properties with ease.
+Built using React and Redux, this application offers powerful search and filtering capabilities to meet your property-hunting needs.

 ## Features
-- Search for rental properties.
+-Property Search: Easily search for rental properties based on various criteria.
-- Filter properties by price and other criteria.
+-Advanced Filtering: Refine property searches by price, location, and other relevant factors.
-- Add properties to a favorites list for easy access.
+-Favorites List: Save your preferred properties to a personal favorites list for quick access.
-- Responsive design for various screen sizes.
+-Responsive Design: Enjoy a consistent and user-friendly experience on different devices.

 ## Technologies Used
 - **Frontend:** React, Redux, JavaScript, HTML, CSS